chris-derman03/GNB/README.md

   --> y_train should have the same number of rows as x_train and should be one column of labels.

   --> .predict() should take in data to make predictions on.
-Should be array-like with rows for data points, and the same number of columns as x_train.
+Should be array-like with rows for data points, and the same number of columns (features) as x_train.

 accuracy.py explores the performance of this classifier.